Integrative Health Studies Curriculum

 3 IHS220 Acupuncture and Traditional Chinese Medicine

 An exploration of the fundamental philosophy and principles that guide the practice of acupuncture and Chinese medicine.
 This course provides an introduction to the concepts of chi, yin, yang, five element theory, meridians, and hollow and solid organs that are used in the development of diagnosis and treatment.

 2 IHS300W Mind-Body Medicine

-An investigation into the unity of the mind and body, and their combined role in healing.
-The course explores the placebo effect, biofeedback, guided imagery, shamanism, meditation, prayer, and energy therapies such as reiki, chi gong and therapeutic touch.
+This course is an investigation into the unity of the mind and body, and their combined role in healing.
+It explores the mind’s role in illness, the impact of negative emotion, the placebo effect, and effective methods of treatment, including biofeedback, guided imagery, medical hypnosis, meditation, prayer, and energy therapies.

 2 IHS310 Body-Based Practices

 This course provides an overview of the multitude of body-based therapies utilized in complementary and alternative medicine.
 Topics will include chiropractic and osteopathic manipulative therapies, massage, Alexander and Feldenkrais techniques, structural integration, shiatsu, and myofascial release.